lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

     -H 'Content-Type: application/json'
 ```

-Note: "atomic units" refer to the smallest fraction of 1 $OXEN according to the oxend implementation. **1 $OXEN = 1e9 atomic units.**
+Note: "atomic units" refer to the smallest fraction of 1 $LOZZAX according to the lozzaxd implementation. **1 $LOZZAX = 1e9 atomic units.**

 ### Index of JSON RPC Methods: